What is the best dog food?

 The answer to the above question is subjective and depends on your own preference and that of your dog.
 We’ve made an overview of the most popular diets in every category, using our extensive range of dog foods.

-The Labradoodle was developed in the late 1980s in Australia by Wally Conron, a breeder with the Royal Guide Dog Association.
-He aimed to breed a service dog suitable for people with dog allergies.
-By crossing a Labrador Retriever with a Poodle, he created an intelligent and socially oriented dog with a hypoallergenic coat.
-Later, the Australian Labradoodle was developed by including other breeds to further refine its temperament and coat.
-Today, the Labradoodle is a beloved family dog worldwide thanks to its friendly nature and playful energy.
+The Labradoodle was first developed in Australia in the late 1980s by Wally Conron of the Royal Guide Dog Association.
+He set out to breed a service dog suitable for people with allergies.
+The result of crossing a Labrador Retriever with a Poodle was an intelligent, friendly dog with a low-shedding coat.
+Later, the Australian Labradoodle was refined further by introducing additional breeds to strengthen temperament, coat quality, and working ability.
+Although widely beloved, the Labradoodle is not yet officially recognized as a pedigree breed.

 There are several breeds that resemble the Labradoodle in character, appearance, and energy level, including: